fieldtrip/website/workshop/nigeria2025/stimuli.md

 ### Sending triggers using serial ports (incl.
 USB)

 At the Donders we are using trigger boxes that are based on the Arduino Uno or Arduino Mega development boards, which we call "Bitsi" boxes.
-These boxes have a numner of TTL inputs and TTL outputs and are [programmed](https://github.com/robertoostenveld/arduino/tree/main/bitsi) to send the byte that they receive over the serial port to the parallel output.
+These boxes have a number of TTL inputs and TTL outputs and are [programmed](https://github.com/robertoostenveld/arduino/tree/main/bitsi) to send the byte that they receive over the serial port to the parallel output.
 The parallel output is connected to the EEG or MEG system.

-The following code can be used with PsychToolBox or generic MATLAB to send triggers over a USB cable via a Bitsi to an EEG system.
+The following code can be used with PsychToolbox or generic MATLAB to send triggers over a USB cable via a Bitsi to an EEG system.

 ```matlab
 % this uses the Bitsi MATLAB object to send triggers to a Bitsi device